berzerk0/Probable-Wordlists/Dictionary-Style/README.md

 # What am I looking at?

-__BEncylopedia-MegaLinks.md has Mega.nz links to the BEncyclopedia in different compression formats__

-__Dictionary-Style-MegaLinks.md has Mega,z links to the all the dictionary style files, including the BEncylcopedia, in different compression formats__
+__Dictionary-Style-MegaLinks.md has Mega.nz links to the all the dictionary style files in different compression formats__

+The files in this folder are not sorted by popularity. <br>
+Their contents are not given the label of *"passwords,"* but may be useful wordlists in their own right.

 ### Torrents Folder
 * Contained within are torrents of the Dictionary-Style Files
-  * Four styles of compression are available LZMA-Zip, 7Z, tar.xz and tar.gz
+* Two styles of compression are available: 7Z and tar.gz
-  * After downloading, remember to seed to help others get the same access you did.
+* After downloading, __*remember to seed*__ to help others get the same access you did.
 * Mega.nz Links are also provided in the Dictionary-Style directory as a more predictable alternative to torrents

-### BEncyclopedia
-  * A Large Encyclopedic, alphabetically-sorted Wordlist composed of the others in this folder, plus a few that aren't.
-  * Unlike the Dictionaries, only has one capitalization variant - the standard.
-  * 1 GB Uncompressed
-  * Max 299.8 MB Compressed

-### MainEnglishDictionary
+### MainEnglishDictionary_ProbWL.txt
-  * A Standard English Dictionary file, with a
+* A Standard English Dictionary file, with all lowercase entries
-  * Contains standard, ALL CAPS and all lowercase variants.
-  * 38.2 MB Uncompressed
+* 13.9 MB Uncompressed
-  * Max 12.3 MB Compressed
+* Max NUMBER Compressed

-### IncludesNonEnglishDictionary.txt
+### MultilingualDictionary_ProbWL.txt
-  * A Dictionary composed of words in some of the languages that use the latin alphabet and its variants.
-  * English, German, Spanish, etc.
-  * Contains standard, ALL CAPS and all lowercase variants.
+* Contains 17 million words from many languages and alphabets
+* Latin-based characters, Cyrillic, Chinese, etc.
-  * 183 MB Uncompressed
+* 230.1 MB Uncompressed
-  * Max 44.1 MB Compressed
+* Max NUMBER Compressed
+* Contains non-ASCII characters

 ### Misc_Wordlists
 * A pet project of mine I revisit now and again.
 * Includes topical wordlists such as types of dogs, beverages, geographical location, Mythical figures, esoterica, and more
-  * I just find these fun - I've used them for Codenames, Drinking Games and randomization schemes.
+* I just find these fun - I've used them for Codenames, drinking games and randomization schemes.
+* 1.5 MB Uncompressed
+* Max NUMBER Compressed

+### BEncyclopedia
+* A Large Encyclopedic, alphabetically-sorted Wordlist composed of the others in this folder, plus a few that aren't.
-  * 912 KB Uncompressed
+* 2 GB Uncompressed
-  * Max 320KB Compressed
+* Max NUMBER Compressed
+* Contains non-ASCII Characters

 #### Recommended Unarchivers:
 * Windows: 7Zip